ANAMCraft/ANAM-Support-Docs/articles/what-is-the-selling-criteria-on-anam-craft.md

 title: "What is the selling criteria on Anam Craft?"
 description: "An overview of the criteria for selling products on ANAM Craft."
 category: "Support Center"
-tags: ["support", "vendors", "selling criteria"]
+tags: ["support", "makers", "selling criteria"]
 parent: "Makers"
 ---